Taiwan Surf Guide

 When to go

 The missions between surf breaks take you through pretty towns and breathtaking mountainous scenery.
-Snorkelling, go-karts, waterfalls, waterholes, hot springs are all great flat day fun.
-Night markets are an absolute must-do while in Taiwan, while most at most local traditional restaurants you can score a delicious three-course meal for less than $20.
+Snorkelling, diving, go-karts, waterfalls, waterholes, bike routes and hot springs are all great post-surf options.
+Your surf guides will also take you to the best night markets and day markets too - an absolute must-do while in Taiwan.
+At most local traditional restaurants (let your guide take you to the best ones based on your choice) you can score a delicious three-course meal and drinks for less than $20.

 New Taiwan dollar (NT$)